min2ha/ukwa-site/content/target/61357/index.en.md

   "start_date": "2018-02-15T09:00:00Z"
 }

-# The Road To Port Of Barry: Carnage In A Caravan

 The Road To Port Of Barry is a short black comedy play set in South Wales written by Robert Gould & Christopher J. Orton.
 It travelled theatres across south Wales in 2010.